-2 The Logic of Justice
+2.1 The Logic of Justice

 What people consider to be just depends on the situational context.
-Following the pioneering work of Morton Deutsch (1985) and a number of subsequent empirical studies (Tyler et al. 1997), each distributive principle has - at least in Western countries - a corresponding social context that determines what people consider to be just.
+Following the pioneering work of Morton Deutsch (1985) and a number of subsequent empirical studies (Tyler, Boeckmann, Smith, & Huo, 1997), each distributive principle has - at least in Western countries - a corresponding social context that determines what people consider to be just.
 Four distributive principles may be distinguished: equity, equality, need, and desert.
 While the equity and the desert principle result in an unequal distribution of resources, goods or burdens, principles of equality and need aim at an equal distribution.
-Furthermore, research suggests there is a link between relational ties and distributive principles: in enduring, close, and collaborative relationships (e.g. work groups, peer groups, and families) the equality principle is generally preferred as the predominant norm to solve distributive problems.
+Furthermore, research suggests there is a link between relational ties and distributive principles: In enduring, close, and collaborative relationships (e.g. work groups, peer groups, and families) the equality principle is generally preferred as the predominant norm to solve distributive problems.
 In situations of social competition and economic exchange that prohibit deep emotional ties among actors and are meant to increase personal (material) welfare, an unequal distribution of resources is considered to be just according to individual contributions and personal achievements.
 Consequently, perceptions of social injustice occur if the type of social relation conflicts with the "appropriate" distributive principle (for instance, if resources in a family are allocated according to the equity principle, i.e., food for affection or performance).
 In short, research on social justice demonstrates the importance of the relational and structural context for distributional preferences.
 The question arises whether these relational dependencies help to understand whether and how situational cues in the interview setting affect responses on justice issues.
 Empirical studies in behavioral economics and social psychology provide useful insights by experimentally testing the influences of situational conditions on attitudes towards and behavior related to the allocation of scarce resources.

-3 Research on the Situational Conditions of Justice Behavior and Attitudes
+2.2 Research on the Situational Conditions of Justice Behavior and Attitudes

-Research indicates that the structural conditions of an interview situation - framing with regard to the type of social relationship, anonymity, and incentivizing - have an effect on the orientation towards equality or inequality of respondents.
-The relational framing and the degree of anonymity are considered as situational cues also present in an interview situation with an interviewer.
-The perceived anonymity of the respondent is, for example, reduced in the interview situation by interviewer presence and interaction.
-In this section, we report research findings on the effects of situational framing and anonymity in experimental research, the use of incentives in survey research, and its implications for research on distributive justice.
+Research indicates that the structural conditions of an interview situation -(1) framing with regard to the type of social relationship, (2) anonymity, and (3) incentivizing - have an effect on the orientation towards equality or inequality of respondents.
+In the following, we report the findings from experimental research and its implications for research on justice attitudes.